 For dress code recommendations, what items are prohibited at the consulate, and a complete timeline of what happens on the day, see our visa interview day guide.

 3-5 minutes.
 5-8 questions.
-That's all they get.
-Here's what shows up most often — and the follow-ups that catch people off guard.
+That's it.
+Here's what comes up most — and the follow-ups that catch parents off guard.

 What they want to know: Relationship to person in US, their immigration status